 - Acute pancreatitis may be a single or a recurring event, and it usually occurs suddenly.
 The abdominal pain with acute pancreatitis is often severe.
 Secretions can back up in the pancreas and cause permanent damage in just a few hours.
 Acute pancreatitis often presents with raised levels of pancreatic enzymes in the blood.
 These enzymes can circulate to other body organs, causing shock and organ failure.
 Acute pancreatitis can lead to internal bleeding and infection and can be life-threatening.
 The most common cause of acute pancreatitis is blockage of the pancreatic duct (obstruction), usually due to gallstones and sometimes due to particles (sometimes tiny gallstones) in bile that have precipitated (biliary sludge).
 Because these pass through the bile duct, they may cause blockage of the common duct through which both biliary and pancreatic secretions pass into the duodenum.
-Other causes may include alcohol excess, physical trauma to the abdomen, exceedingly high blood triglyceride level, and high blood calcium level.
+Other causes may include alcohol excess, smoking, physical trauma to the abdomen, exceedingly high blood triglyceride level, and high blood calcium level.

 About 95% of pancreatic cancers develop in the exocrine tissues.
-Pancreatic cancer is very difficult to detect in the early stages because symptoms are either absent or nonspecific: abdominal pain, nausea, loss of appetite, and sometimes jaundice.
+Pancreatic cancer is very difficult to detect in the early stages because symptoms are either absent or nonspecific: abdominal pain, pruritus, nausea, loss of appetite, and sometimes jaundice.
 Tumors near the head section that block flow to the intestine may be detected earlier.
 Only about 10% of the cancers are still contained within the pancreas at the time of diagnosis, which makes effective treatment very difficult.
 Additionally, pancreatic cancer does not respond well to current treatments.
 A variety of clinical studies and research efforts are being conducted on an ongoing basis to discover more effective methods.